KIPAC/Physics89L/docs/Week7.md

 <img src="EventWaveform.png" alt="Event Waveform" width="500"/>

 Different types of interactions can create different sizes of S2, however.
-Dark matter scatters will generally produce less S2 light for a similar recoil energy than a background gamma ray or beta ray.
-Having tools to suppress background, and equally important, discriminate background from our desired dark matter signal, allows us to mount ever more-sensitive searches for dark matter.
+Dark matter scatters will generally produce less S2 light than will a background gamma ray or beta ray with a similar deposited energy.
+Having tools to suppress background, and equally importantly, discriminate background from our desired dark matter signal, allows us to mount ever more-sensitive searches for dark matter.

 The LZ experiment will be turning on very soon, so stay tuned for word on our search!